 You’ll be busy creating another masterpiece, not trying to justify starting this whole painful cycle all over again.

 Author Bio: Matt Press is an experienced copywriter who has written words for some of the UK’s biggest brands, such as Sky, Three and Vodafone.
-He now runs his own copywriting agency, Splash Copywriters.

 1) GMAIL and Clipping your message